dmochow/gca/README.md

 ### Python

-Disclaimer: this is a work-in-progress.
+_Disclaimer: this is a work-in-progress._ The MATLAB code has been extensively tested and is the recommended implementation.

 A demonstration of how to apply GCA to simulated VAR(3) data is provided as a Jupyter notebook [here](code/python/notebooks/demo_gca.ipynb)